 The dissertation must represent high quality original research that makes a significant contribution to knowledge in the candidate's chosen field of study.
-The work, or parts thereof, should be worthy of publication in a leading refereed journal.
+The work, or parts thereof, should be worthy of several publications in refereed journals.
 The dissertation must be solely the product of the candidate's research, organization, and writing.
 All assistance external to the committee, such as the use of an editor, must be approved by the chair.